Sum of the Parts (SOTP) Valuation: When and How to Use It

 Biotech and Pharmaceutical Companies

-The biotech sector relies heavily on SOTP analysis, particularly for clinical-stage companies with multiple drug candidates.
+The biotech sector relies heavily on SOTP analysis, particularly for clinical-stage companies with multiple drug candidates in development.
 Each therapeutic asset has different:

 How to Implement SOTP Valuation